One night I came out through the wood. Hardened and cracked open. Salt wings flaking off, moving to other towns.

 Faraway light could be heard, harsh over fields and parking lots.

-Do you still sleep on the pull-out couch?
+Are you asleep now? on the pull-out couch,

-Bottles tumbling down the road below, your breath slowing with the cars.
+bottles tumbling down the road, your breath slowing with the cars.

 When I found you on the bank of the river